SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 \subsubsection{Intersection numbers}

-We begin by recalling and setting notation for intersection numbers as this will be used extensively throughout this section.
-Let $X$ be a smooth oriented compact manifold, and $Y\subseteq X$ be a codimension $2$ submanifold arising as the zero the zero set of a smooth section $s\in \Gamma(X,L)$ of a complex line bundle $L\rightarrow X$ (This is in fact always true).
-If $u:\Sigma \rightarrow X$ is a smooth map from a compact Riemann surface $\Sigma$, such that
+We begin by recalling, and setting notation for intersection numbers as this will be used extensively throughout this section.
+Let $X$ be a smooth oriented compact manifold, and let $Y\subseteq X$ be a codimension $2$ submanifold.
+We always think of $Y$ as the zero set of a smooth section $s\in \Gamma(X,\mathscr{L})$ of a complex line bundle $\mathscr{L}\rightarrow X$.
+Let $u:\Sigma \rightarrow X$ be a smooth map from a compact Riemann surface $\Sigma$, such that:

-We define the intersection number $u\cdot Y$ as the signed counted of zeroes of restriction $u^*s$ of the section $s$ to $\Sigma$.
-This may require a small perturbation of $u$ to achieve transversality.
-The intersection number thus defined does not change under homotopies of $u$ that preserve the boundary.
-Since $c_1(L)$ is Poincarre dual to $Y$, we may also think of the intersection number as:
+The intersection number $u\cdot Y$ is defined to be the signed counted of zeroes of the restriction $u^*s$ of the section $s$ to $\Sigma$.
+This may require a small perturbation of $u$ to ensure that the pullback $u^*s$ is transverse to the zero section of $u^*\mathscr{L}\rightarrow \Sigma$.
+This intersection number does not change under homotopies of $u$ that preserve the boundary condition (\ref{transversality1}).
+When the Riemann surface $\Sigma$ has no boundary, the intersection number has the following integral formula:

 As an example of how these intersection numbers work, we present a quick proof of the Riemann-Hurwitz theorem.
-Let $\phi:X\rightarrow Y$ be a finite map between projective varieties with ramification locus $R$.
-Let $u:\Sigma \rightarrow X$ be a holomorphic map from a closed Riemann surface.
+Let $\phi:X\rightarrow Y$ be a finite map between smooth projective varieties with ramification locus $R$.
+Let $u:\Sigma \rightarrow X$ be a holomorphic map from a closed Riemann surface $\Sigma$.
 Then:

-where $c_1$ is the first Chern class of the tangent bundle.
+where $c^X_1=c_1(TX)$ is the first Chern class of the tangent bundle, and:

 Indeed, the ramification locus is the zero set of the section $\wedge^n d\phi$ of the line bundle: